 Rather than rely on multiple light sources with single-temperature bulbs, the lighting in your room can be made warmer for atmosphere or cooler and brighter for task lighting from the same source.
 This can save space and even money as you will use fewer bulbs in a space.

 The brightness of all types of LED lights is measured in lumens.
-The more lumens, the brighter the bulb.
+More lumens means a brighter bulb.

 Traditional incandescent bulb brightness is measures in watts.
 Because LEDs use far less energy than incandescents, a better way to gauge the brightness of LED bulbs is to compare lumens.

-For example, a traditional 60-watt light bulb will emit around 700 lumens.
+For example, a traditional 60-watt light bulb will emit around 700-lumens.
 An LED bulb with comparable lumens uses less than 10-watts of electricity.